SOEN-390/covid-19-tracker-app/README.md

 Deployment of the app is made on Vercel
 - All changes to master, updates the Vercel deployed app
 - For each PR, a deployment is made in order to test the website
+- Vercel waits for all GitHub Workflows to finish and succeeds, in order to deploy
 - The Vercel website is connected to the deployed AWS server